moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

   Meijo University in Nagoya, Japan including a visit of 12 UCD students to Japan that complimented 20+ Japanese students visiting the USA.
-- Co-taught a workshop with international expert, Allen Downey, on "Computational Thinking in the Engineering Curriculum" for UCD educators along with 6 other workshops.
+- Co-taught a workshop with international expert, Allen Downey, on "Computational Thinking in the Engineering Curriculum" for UCD educators.
 - Invited to lead round table at UCD assessment symposium.
-- Gave invited talk to UCD Education Department.
+- Gave invited talk to UCD Education Department on "Computational Thinking" as a pedagogical approach.

 Professional Achievements and Activities
 ----------------------------------------